 - If a “Very high” severity Work-out fails it will likely have catastrophic consequences

 Please note that the potential benefits are somewhat correlated to severity, but not fully.
 Sometimes even a simple exercise like running a round robin at the end of Meeting and asking everyone for his Benefits and Concerns might have a very high Benefit/Cost ratio virtually risk-free.

 Management 3.0 Resources: Easy to use, well-prepared exercises

-Atlassian Team Playbook: Great agile work-outs from a great, liberated company that walks the talk and practices those agile things, that its products (e.g. Jira, Confluence, and Trello) support.
+Atlassian Team Playbook: Great agile work-outs from a great, liberated company that walks the talk and practices those agile things, that its products (e.g., Jira, Confluence, and Trello) support.
 Look at the “Plays” section for a list of some work-outs.